miztiik/AWS-Demos/README.md

-# AWS 2 Tier Architecture setup with AWS CLI - Wordpress application on AWS RDS running MySQL/Aurora
+# AWS 2 Tier Architecture setup with AWS CLI - Wordpress application on AWS RDS running MySQL

 Assuming you have already setup your AWS CLI, lets move forward;